jdlafferty/relational/paper/rebuttal/global_response.md

 # Comparison to other relational architectures

-The reason the comparison to existing relational architectures was minimal is that architectures like CorelNet or PrediNet are purely *discriminative*.
+The reason the comparison to existing relational architectures was minimal is that architectures like CorelNet or PrediNet are purely *discriminative*, and therefore have no mechanism to perform many of the tasks that we investigate.
 One of the main contributions of the Abstractor is that it proposes a class of *generative* models for relational learning.
 This is done by developing a module which fits into transformer-based models.
 Our work is inspired by the findings of previous work on relational learning—in particular, that inner products model relations well, and that it is useful to separate the representations of value information from the representations of relational information.

 In our main experiments, we don’t compare performance to existing relational architectures like CorelNet because they are unable to perform such generative sequence-to-sequence tasks without major modifications (e.g., the autoregressive sorting task).
 Instead, we focus our comparison to standard Transformer models.
 Our results show that, while a Transformer can learn relational tasks given enough data, incorporating an Abstractor results in superior sample efficiency.